"

 Given access to online orientation materials and the online course syllabus, you should:

-• Gain confidence in your ability to successfully complete course assignments;
+• Gain confidence in your ability to successfully complete course assignments, including the effective and ethical use of GenAI.

 • Identify advantages and limitations associated with instructional systems design; and